-A #2 Phillips screwdriver and a cage nut tool are needed to install and secure the rails to the appliance.
+A #2 Phillips screwdriver and a cage nut tool are required to install and secure the rails to the appliance.

-Wear a set of leather work gloves when you are racking the appliance.
+Wear a set of leather work gloves when racking the appliance.
 They help to grip the appliance and to avoid injury from metal edges.

 Do not use of any sort of hammer to secure the rails on the appliance.
-A hammer might damage the drives within the chassis and possibly void the warranty.
+A hammer could damage the drives within the chassis and possibly void the warranty.